-

 Fugitive emissions emanate irregularly from many diffuse sources.

-Controlling and managing fugitive dust emissions (also referred to as ‘particulate matter’ or ‘PM’) are a main environmental management focus area for our mining assets.
-These can occur during the blasting, excavating, moving and crushing of ore rock, or the removal of topsoil, overburden or waste rock, especially in environments that are more arid.
+Controlling and managing fugitive dust emissions (also referred to as ‘particulate matter’ or ‘PM’) is a main environmental management focus area for our mining assets.
+These emissions can occur during the blasting, excavating, moving, and crushing of ore rock, or the removal of topsoil, overburden, or waste rock, especially in environments that are more arid.

-Our assets also undertake progressive rehabilitation once active operations have completed to reduce or eliminate dust-related impacts on our local communities.
+Our industrial assets also undertake progressive rehabilitation measures once active operations have been completed as part of our efforts to reduce or eliminate dust-related impacts on our local communities.

 Principles we follow